rozek/notes-on-gundb/README.md

   })
 ```

-The contents of the given argument are merged with the already existing contents of the addressed node.
-Again, missing node properties will be created, existing ones overwritten and all other node properties left untouched.
+The contents of the given argument are merged with the already existing contents of the addressed node: i.e., missing node properties will be created, existing ones overwritten and all other node properties left untouched.

 ## Observing Nodes ##